kubernetes/ingress-nginx/docs/user-guide/tls.md

 The default certificate will also be used for ingress `tls:` sections that do not have a `secretName` option.

+You may want your default Nginx server to not expose your default-ssl-certificate to all requests.
+You want any Ingress without a `secretName` (or invalid `secretName`) to use the `default-ssl-certificate`, but not serve that up to requests without a matching Server Name Indication.
+For this situation, add `--default-server-uses-fake-certificate`.
+This will keep the hostnames of your default certificate hidden to bots or attackers that only know your IP address.

 ## SSL Passthrough

 The [`--enable-ssl-passthrough`](cli-arguments.md) flag enables the SSL Passthrough feature, which is disabled by